 Paragraph 4: problems due to pollution in Delhi

 Paragraph 5: ways to tackle pollution in India with more focus on Delhi.

 B) India is well endowed with fresh water resources.
 Critically examine why it still suffers from water scarcity.

-The question wants us to critically examine water scarcity in India in spite of abundant fresh water.
+The question wants us to critically examine water scarcity in India in spite of abundant freshwater.

-Paragraph 1: importance of fresh water resources
+Paragraph 1: the importance of freshwater resources

 Paragraph 2: present the details of abundant water resources stated in the question and its sources like rivers, lakes, groundwater, rainwater, glaciers etc